-This Alternative Credit Agency Lets Immigrants Bring Their Credit With Them | Fast Company
+This Alternative Credit Agency Lets Immigrants Bring Their Credit With Them

 The founders, all Stanford graduates, have personal reasons for setting up the company.
 Esipov’s family came to the U.S. from Russia in 1990.
 His mother was denied a car loan for years for lack of a credit score, he says.
 Co-founder and COO Nicky Goulimis came here from Britain to take an MBA at Stanford.
 She was denied a credit card despite a solid history of paying off student loans and credit card bills.

 This summer, Nova started working with Mpower Financing, a lender serving low-income domestic students, students here under the Deferred Action for Childhood Arrivals (DACA) program, and international students who don’t fit traditional credit criteria.
-Nova’s data, covering countries like Mexico, China, the Philippines, Brazil and the U.K. covers 30% of Mpower’s customer base, it says.
+Nova’s data, covering countries like Mexico, India, Canada, the U.K., and Australia, covers 30% of Mpower’s customer base, it says.

 Nova graduated from the Y Combinator incubator last year and is currently enrolled with the Financial Solutions Lab, an incubator at the Center for Financial Services Innovation that invests in startups promoting financial inclusion.
 The latter comes with an investment of $250,000.
 It makes money by charging lenders to access its reports, just like a traditional credit reporting agency (hopefully it will do a better job of protecting personal data from leaking onto the internet).

-Note: Correction: This article has been updated to reflect the fact that Nova is pursuing deals in 15 countries, but has not yet signed them, and to update the list of countries from which Nova has data.